jhrcook/100DaysOfSwift2/README.md

 **Day 33 - June 30, 2020:**
 I played around with some animations and styling in SwiftUI and then finished the iExpenses project in 100 Days of SwiftUI.

+**Day 34 - July 01, 2020:**
+We began working on the Moonshot project, getting a lot of practice in decoding JSON.
+Paul demonstrated techniques for extending bundle with a decode function and formatting dates.